Carthage Wind Orchestra & Concert Band

 The Concert Band carries on the band’s long tradition of performing works of historical importance as well as a variety of outstanding new compositions.
 Symphonic band principles are utilized to formulate the sound of this ensemble.
 Music education students regularly rehearse and conduct the Concert Band in concert, in consultation with the director.
 Scholarships to play in the Concert Band are available for both music majors and non-majors.

-Conductor: Dr. James Ripley
+Conductor: Professor James Ripley

 This small chamber ensemble is a flexible instrumentation group that performs as special repertoire selections require.
 Truly a mixed ensemble, AMATI is formed with woodwinds, brass, percussion, strings, and keyboard instruments.
 As Much As There Is, the “meaning” behind the acronym, not only describes the one to a part performance concept but also the degree of musicianship required of its players and the musical friendship between them.